George Whelan Anderson Jr.: Flag assignments

 As a flag officer, Anderson commanded Task Force 77 between Taiwan and Mainland China, Carrier Division 6, in the Mediterranean during the 1958 Lebanon landing and, as a vice admiral, commanded the United States Sixth Fleet.

+Cuban Missile Crisis

 As Chief of Naval Operations in charge of the US quarantine of Cuba during the Cuban Missile Crisis in 1962, Anderson distinguished himself in the Navy's conduct of those operations.
 Time magazine featured him on the cover and called him "an aggressive blue-water sailor of unfaltering competence and uncommon flair."
 He had, however, a contentious relationship with Secretary of Defense Robert S. McNamara.
 At one point during the crisis, Anderson ordered McNamara out of the Pentagon's Flag Plot when the Secretary inquired as to the Navy's intended procedures for stopping Soviet submarines; McNamara viewed those actions as mutinous and forced Anderson to retire in 1963.
-Many senior naval officers had believed Anderson's next appointment would have been to Chairman of the Joint Chiefs of Staff.
+Anderson had a different recollection of the October 24th Flag Plot incident:

+Anderson would later accuse McNamara of micromanagement during the Crisis.

+Decades later, the role of Vasily Arkhipov became widely known, as the last person standing in the way of Admiral Anderson's procedures unintentionally triggering nuclear war.